ember-learn/ember-blog/source/2020-07-24-the-ember-times-issue-157.md

 [Michael Donaldson (@mike183)](https://www.github.com/mike183) has created an example of a simple blog website which has been **developed using Ember.js and LexasCMS**.

-You can view the source code in the [GitHub repo](https://github.com/LexasCMS/example-ember-blog), and even use the project to quickly deploy your very own blog using the 'Deploy to Netlify' button in the repo's README.
+You can view the source code in the [GitHub repo](https://github.com/LexasCMS/example-ember-blog), and even use the project to quickly deploy your very own blog using the "Deploy to Netlify" button in the repo's README.

 ---